Inclusion Through Collaboration: Community of Practice

 Chris Edwards

-Kathleen Davis/Jasmine Gough
+Kathleen Davey and Jasmine Gough

 Anna Brady

-Anna is a dedicated and experienced education leader, with international and national experience across a range of school settings.
+Anna Brady is a dedicated and experienced education leader, with international and national experience across a range of school settings.
 Her career in leadership positions, and as National Leader of Education in London reinforced her experience in early intervention, inclusive pedagogies and strategic team development and collaboration.
 She is focused on ensuring every student thrives through a student-centered approach, to champion high quality, equitable education and transformative leadership.

 Anna currently is a Principal of an Aspect School in North Sydney.